 Quite sometime back, I had written why you must use a CDN (content delivery network) for your WordPress blog.
 Now, I’m back with a post on how to add your website to Cloudflare CDN’s forever free plan.
-Nowadays, search engines like Google and Bing are giving a higher preference to websites which load quickly rather than websites which takes ages to load.
+Nowadays, search engines like Google and Bing are giving a higher preference to websites which load quickly rather than websites which take ages to load.
 If you don’t create good content, then you needn’t worry about this but if you are putting in much effort and crafting your content every time you publish something, you need to concentrate on your website’s performance too.
 With heavy competition in search engine results page (SERP), this extra boost to your page load speed can contribute to Google ranking your site higher than your competitors.

 Even though you have already optimized your WordPress blog by enabling multiple layers of caching, compressing emoji, compressing images, boosting SEO, etc., nothing gives you the big push in search engine rankings like enabling a CDN for your WordPress blog.
-This is because, CDNs can make your site load quickly no matter where your site visitors come from.
+This is because CDNs can make your site load quickly no matter where your site visitors come from.
 Though there are many free and premium content delivery networks available out there, Cloudflare and KeyCDN are my favorites.
 Cloudflare is the best free CDN available out there while for large businesses and enterprise level solutions, KeyCDN is the best.

 What Is Cloudflare And Why Are They Offering A Free CDN

-Cloudflare is powered by more than 120 data centers around the world covering the majority of North America, Latin America and the Caribbean, Europe, Africa, Middle East, Asia, China and Oceania.
+Cloudflare is powered by more than 120 data centers around the world covering the majority of North America, Latin America, and the Caribbean, Europe, Africa, Middle East, Asia, China, and Oceania.
 They have got you covered no matter where your visitors are coming from.
-Cloudflare has got a whole lot of other benefits too, like protecting your website from DDoS attacks and spam bots, global CDN for your content, free shared SSL certificates, Cloudflare apps with awesome features, website optimization tools, etc. The main reason why Cloudflare offers a free forever plan is because it’s CEO Matthew Prince felt that CDNs have nowadays become like a basic requirement for any website and that they cannot charge for something as basic and essential like that.
+Cloudflare has got a whole lot of other benefits too, like protecting your website from DDoS attacks and spam bots, global CDN for your content, free shared SSL certificates, Cloudflare apps with awesome features, website optimization tools, etc. The main reason why Cloudflare offers a free forever plan is that it’s CEO Matthew Prince felt that CDNs have nowadays become like a basic requirement for any website and that they cannot charge for something as basic and essential like that.

 So, how do you enable Cloudflare free CDN for your WordPress blog?
-There are two ways for doing that.
+There are two ways of doing that.
 The first method is by enabling it from your hosting server’s cPanel (if it is supported) but this method is not recommended because of the complexities involved.
 The next method is by explicitly signing up for Cloudflare and adding your website from your Cloudflare dashboard (recommended).

 How To Setup Cloudflare Free CDN From cPanel

 Nowadays many web hosting companies like Rackspace, Bluehost, SiteGround, 1&1, A2 Hosting, HostGator, etc have partnered up Cloudflare to offer a free content delivery service for your websites.
 This is done by integrating Cloudflare controls within your hosting account’s cPanel, Plesk or any other control panel.
-With just once click, you can easily enable Cloudflare CDN for your website.
+With just one click, you can easily enable Cloudflare CDN for your website.
 But I don’t recommend this method because it requires your website to load and serve content over the ‘www’ version of your website.
 It doesn’t work well and sometimes can break things if your website does not use ‘www’ in front of its domain name.
 Anyway, with a word of caution here’s how you can enable Cloudflare from your hosting account’s control panel –

 Enabling Cloudflare from your cPanel is fairly simple, just look for the Cloudflare logo under the ‘Advanced’ tab and click on it.
 If you are using SiteGround, you can find the Cloudflare logo under ‘Site Improvement Tools’.

-Note: You can only find the Cloudflare logo from your control panel only if your web host has tied up with Cloudflare to offer one-click setup.
+Note: You can only find the Cloudflare logo on your control panel only if your web host has tied up with Cloudflare to offer one-click setup.
 If you can’t find it, proceed with method 2.